Holy Trinity offers a variety of ministries that engages the youth in a fun, participatory learning.

 The basketball program is open to youth age eight through young adult.
 The younger players’ season runs from January through March, and the older players’ season from March through May.
 Teams compete in the OYAA (Orthodox Youth Athletic Association) League.

-For more information, please contact Athan Sarris-Haigh at: email@example.com
+For more information, please contact John Skinas at email@example.com

 Medical Waiver Form

 Prior to attending any of Holy Trinity’s Athletics, please read, and submit the form to any of HT’s coaches.

 Faith & Fun Camp is a one week day camp for preschoolers through sixth graders.

 Please revisit this page as information becomes available for the 2019 camp.

 The Greek Orthodox Metropolis of San Francisco's Summer Camp at Saint Nicholas Ranch, Dunlap, CA, continues each July to draw hundreds of youth and young adults from all over the country to participate in one of our Archdiocese's best summer camp programs.

 Daily Orthodox Life classes and worship, a highly trained counseling staff, an emphasis on Confession, and a close association with the adjoining women’s monastery comprise the foundation of the camp.
 Programs such as arts and crafts, swimming, canoeing, campfires, archery, nature hikes, olympics, and evening events, round out this faith centered week.